M10 (Cape Town)

 The M10 is a metropolitan route in the City of Cape Town Metropolitan Municipality, South Africa.
-It connects the town of Bellville in the Northern Suburbs with Philippi on the Cape Flats.
+It connects the town of Bellville with Philippi on the Cape Flats.

 Route

 The M10 begins at a junction with the R102 (Voortrekker Road) in Bellville Central.
 It begins by heading southwards as Robert Sobukwe Drive through Bellville South to reach a junction with the M189, where it continues by a right turn (still named Robert Sobukwe Drive).
 The M10 continues south-west, bypassing Belhar, to reach a junction with the M12 (Stellenbosch Arterial).
-It continues south-west to meet the northern terminus of the M22, which provides an entrance to Cape Town International Airport.
+It continues south-west, bypassing Bishop Lavis, to meet the northern terminus of the M22, which provides an entrance to Cape Town International Airport.

-From the M22 junction, the M10 continues west through the Nooitgedacht suburb to reach an interchange with the N2 Highway (Settlers Way), where it turns to the south.
-It passes through the Heideveld and Nyanga suburbs to reach its end at an interchange with the M7 Freeway (Jakes Gerwel Drive) in Philippi, just north of its Horticultural Area.
+From the M22 junction, the M10 continues west through the Nooitgedacht suburb to reach an interchange with the N2 highway (Settlers Way), where it turns to the south.
+It passes through the Heideveld and Nyanga suburbs to reach its end at an interchange with the M7 freeway (Jakes Gerwel Drive) in Philippi, just north of its Horticultural Area.